NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Faultspawn.md

 You bear a grudge, inherited from a blasphemous asura forebear in your bloodline, against a particular deity and their works.
-You also have some vestigial signs of your previous incarnation, such as a second set of shoulder blades without usable arms, a set of mostly closed eyes where no eyes belong, or strange scarring reminiscent of a mouth.

 You gain the [[Actions/Find Fault|Find Fault]] reaction.

-*Source: Pathfinder Lost Omens: Impossible Lands* *OGL*
+*Source: Pathfinder War of Immortals*
+*ORC*